-The Dept. contracts annually with 20 Case Mgmt.
-Agencies serving 20 defined service areas throughout Colorado.
+The Dept. contracts annually with Case Management Agencies serving defined service areas throughout Colorado.
 CMAs consist of local/regional non-state public agencies, private agencies, and non-profit agencies.
 These governmental subdivisions are made up of County Depts. of Human and Social Services, County Depts. of Public Health, County Area Agencies on Aging or County, and District Nursing Services.

-CMAs are contracted with the Dept. to provide case management services for HCBS participants including disability and delay determination, level of care screen, needs assessment, and critical incident reporting.
-CMAs also provide Targeted Case Management including case management, service planning, referral care coordination, utilization review, the prior authorization of waiver services, and service monitoring, reporting, and follow up services through a Medicaid Provider Participation Agreement.
+CMAs are contracted with the Dept. to provide case management services for HCBS participants including disability and delay determination, level of care screen, needs evaluation, and critical incident reporting.
+CMAs also provide Targeted Case Management including case management, Person-Centered Support planning, referral care coordination, utilization review, the prior authorization of waiver services, and service monitoring, reporting, and follow up services through a Medicaid Provider Participation Agreement.
 All CMAs are selected through a competitive bid process.

 The Department contracts with a Fiscal Agent which maintains the Medicaid Management Information System (MMIS).
-The Fiscal Agent is responsible to process claims, assist in the provider enrollment and application process, maintain a call center, respond to provider questions and complaints, maintain the Electronic Visit Verification (EVV) System, and produce reports.
+The Fiscal Agent is responsible for processing claims, assisting in the provider enrollment and application process, maintaining a call center, responding to provider questions and complaints, maintaining the Electronic Visit Verification (EVV) System, and producing reports.

-The Department contracts with a Quality Improvement Organization (QIO) for the management of the Critical Incident Reports (CIR) for the HCBS-CHRP waiver.
-The QIO is responsible for assessing the appropriateness of both provider and CMA response to critical incidents, for gathering, aggregating and analyzing CIR data, and ensuring that appropriate follow up for each incident is completed.
+The Department contracts with a Long Term Care Utilization Review/Utilization Management (LTC UR/UM) vendor for the management of the Critical Incident Reports (CIR) for the HCBS-CHRP waiver.
+The LTC UR/UM is responsible for assessing the appropriateness of both provider and CMA response to critical incidents, for gathering, aggregating, and analyzing CIR data, and ensuring that appropriate follow-up for each incident is completed.

-The QIO will also support the Department in the analysis of CIR data, understanding the root cause of identified issues, and providing recommendations to changes in CIR and other waiver management protocols aimed at reducing/preventing the occurrence of future critical incidents.
+The LTC UR/UM will also support the Department in the analysis of CIR data, understanding the root cause of identified issues, and providing recommendations for changes in CIR and other waiver management protocols aimed at reducing/preventing the occurrence of future critical incidents.